GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/06.551-560/07.Never-Alone/docs.md

 ---
+title: |
-title: 557.
-Never Alone
+    557. Never Alone - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 557.
+Never Alone.
+Lonely!  no, not lonely While Jesus standeth by; His presence always cheers me; I know that he is nigh.
+Friendless?  no, not friendless, For Jesus is my Friend; I change, but he remaineth, The same unto the end.
+Chorus: No, never alone, no, never alone; He has promised never to leave me, Never to leave me alone.
+No, never alone, no, never alone; He has promised never to leave me, Never to leave me alone.
+    keywords:  |
-    keywords: Christ in Song, Never Alone, Lonely?  no, not lonely, No, never alone, no, never alone
+        Christ in Song, adventhymnals, advent hymnals, Never Alone, Lonely?  no, not lonely.
+No, never alone, no, never alone;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 557. NEVER ALONE
+####  Christ in Song,

 ```txt
 1.